linkwarden/linkwarden/apps/extension/README.md

 of the extension, so `yarn build:safari` has to run first or you will archive a stale build.
 There is no conversion step: running `safari-web-extension-converter` against `safari/` would replace the committed project and its signing configuration.

+## Versioning

+The version lives in `manifest.config.ts` and nowhere else.
+Every build writes it to `version.xcconfig`, which the Xcode project reads as the base configuration on both targets, so one edit covers Chrome, Firefox and Safari.

+`version.xcconfig` is generated and committed.
+Do not edit it by hand.
+It is committed rather than ignored so a fresh clone opens in Xcode without a dangling file reference, which would silently resolve `MARKETING_VERSION` to empty and produce an archive App Store Connect rejects.
+Any build regenerates it, so `git diff --exit-code apps/extension/version.xcconfig` after a build is a reasonable CI check that the two have not drifted.

+`CURRENT_PROJECT_VERSION` also lives there.
+It is the build number rather than the version, and only has to be unique per App Store Connect upload, so CI passes `CURRENT_PROJECT_VERSION=$GITHUB_RUN_NUMBER` on the `xcodebuild` command line, which takes precedence over the xcconfig.